naivelogic/ZeroWaste3D/research/6D_Pose/README.md

 __note__ as the Z3D 6D Pose project builds out, we will be leveraging the [AzureKinect](https://azure.microsoft.com/en-us/services/kinect-dk/) in subsequent dataset generation, inference and testing applications.

+### 6D Object Pose Estimation

+The task at hand is to estimate the 6D object pose of rigid objects.
+The 6D object pose is constructed of a 3x3 rotational matrix (`R`) and a 3x1 translation vector (`t`). `[R,t]` is the representiaton of the 6D transformation otherwise referred to as the transformation of the object coordiante to camera coordinate.

+Research topics for 6D object pose estimation
+* instance level - e.g., template based matching with known 3D object model
+* category level - e.g., exact 3D object unknown but identifed object geometric properties are related/similar to related 3D object model

 ## Getting Started